 Actually, maybe that’s parallel to skateboarding.
 In that it’s like hearing a song you love because of a video part, but separate from watching that video part, whereas watching the performance is like watching that video part…

 I agree.
 Maybe I’m wrong but Stop Making Sense, the order of it and the way they perform those songs, it’s one of the best albums they’ve put out.
 Some of those songs are better live than on the produced record.

 American Utopia is interesting in that way because of what becomes of certain songs in each medium.
 ‘I Dance Like This’ can be straining to listen to but it’s translated wonderfully for the stage version.

 It’s similar with ‘Here’.
 Watching it live, he’s holding a fake brain and pointing to regions of the brain.
 Whenever I hear it, driving in my car or whatever, I picture him holding that brain and talking to it [laughs].

-I think the main connection between all these things, I kind of touched based on it, but it all comes back to a vibe.
+The main connection between these things, it all comes back to a vibe.
 That’s so important.
 There’s a lot of skating and videos which don’t have a vibe so anyone who puts effort into keeping a vibe, that’s really special.

 Atmosphere is our through line here.

 It’s about atmosphere and creating that takes a lot of hard work, you know?
 It’s pretty powerful: the things you choose not to skate or the song you choose not to use, sticking to the same filmers.
 Things which maybe not a lot of people don’t realise, but make the end product this thing that’s special.
 It’s all about the atmosphere, I guess, and how it makes you feel when you watch it.